What is the Listing Builder?

 echo facetwp_display( 'template','the_listing_name', [ 'static' => true ] );

-If you are using Elementor, you cannot add static listings with the FacetWP Listing widget.
-You’ll have to use a Shortcode widget instead.
+If you are using Elementor, you can add static listings by using a FacetWP Listing widget with the “Static” toggle enabled.

 How to duplicate a listing template